Optimizing Bandwidth for Getis-Ord Gi* Heatmaps

 continue

-raise RuntimeError("No valid bandwidth found in specified range.
-Adjust bw_range or min_neighbors.")
+"No valid bandwidth in range.
+Widen bw_range or lower min_neighbors."

 return {